degami/php-forms-api/README.md

 processing.
 You can specify processors to run on a field before or after the field is passed for validation.

-Plain, Trim, LTrim, RTrim, XSS, XSS Weak,
+Plain, Trim, LTrim, RTrim, XSS, XSS Weak, Addslashes